-Since today is Skyscraper Day, I thought I’d share some more tips and pics from our recent trip to New York City.
+Since today is Skyscraper Day, I thought I’d share some pics and tips for finding free fun in New York City.

 Although NYC doesn’t have the highest skyscraper, it had some of the highest prices we saw on our 17-state road trip.
 But that doesn’t mean you have to drop a bundle to visit The Big Apple.
 We found a lot of things to do in NYC that were totally free, including these 11 favorites: